Pregabalin: Adverse effects

-Cases of recreational use, with associated adverse effects have been reported.
+Cases of recreational use, with associated adverse effects, have been reported.

 Withdrawal symptoms

 Following abrupt or rapid discontinuation of pregabalin, some people reported symptoms suggestive of physical dependence.
 The FDA determined that the substance dependence profile of pregabalin, as measured by a personal physical withdrawal checklist, was quantitatively less than benzodiazepines.

-Even people who have discontinued short term use of pregabalin have experienced withdrawal symptoms, including insomnia, headache, nausea, anxiety, diarrhea, flu like symptoms, nervousness, major depression, pain, convulsions, hyperhidrosis and dizziness.
+Even people who have discontinued short-term use of pregabalin have experienced withdrawal symptoms including insomnia, headache, heart palpitations, nausea, anxiety, diarrhea, flu-like symptoms, major depression, pain, seizures, excessive sweating, muscle twitching, and dizziness.

+A tapered discontinuation is recommended to reduce the chances of withdrawal symptoms.
+Lyrica's US package insert recommends a taper period of at least one week.
+Best Practice Advocacy Centre New Zealand and NHS Somerset recommend a much slower withdrawal.

 Pregnancy

 It is unclear if it is safe for use in pregnancy with some studies showing potential harm.

 Breathing

-In December 2019, the U.S. Food and Drug Administration (FDA) warned about serious breathing issues for those taking gabapentin or pregabalin when used with CNS depressants or for those with lung problems.
+In December 2019, the US Food and Drug Administration (FDA) warned about serious breathing issues for those taking gabapentin or pregabalin when used with central nervous system (CNS) depressants or for those with lung problems.

 The FDA required new warnings about the risk of respiratory depression to be added to the prescribing information of the gabapentinoids.
 The FDA also required the drug manufacturers to conduct clinical trials to further evaluate their abuse potential, particularly in combination with opioids, because misuse and abuse of these products together is increasing, and co-use may increase the risk of respiratory depression.

 Among 49 case reports submitted to the FDA over the five-year period from 2012 to 2017, twelve people died from respiratory depression with gabapentinoids, all of whom had at least one risk factor.

 The FDA reviewed the results of two randomized, double-blind, placebo-controlled clinical trials in healthy people, three observational studies, and several studies in animals.
 One trial showed that using pregabalin alone and using it with an opioid pain reliever can depress breathing function.
 The other trial showed gabapentin alone increased pauses in breathing during sleep.
 The three observational studies at one academic medical center showed a relationship between gabapentinoids given before surgery and respiratory depression occurring after different kinds of surgeries.
 The FDA also reviewed several animal studies that showed pregabalin alone and pregabalin plus opioids can depress respiratory function.